trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D23 - December 26, 2017
+Did some more QA work on the Free Code Camp Beta.
+Worked through more of React from the Ground Up.

 ### R1D22 - December 23, 2017
 Poked around the new challenges on Free Code Camp Beta.
 After finding a bunch of errors that others had already encountered, I submitted a new issue to Github.